nextcloud/all-in-one/readme.md

 ```
 (The value `/host_mnt/c/your/backup/path` in this example would be equivalent to `C:\your\backup\path` on the Windows host.
 So you need to translate the path that you want to use into the correct format.) ⚠️️ **Attention**: Make sure that the path exists on the host before you create the volume!
 Otherwise everything will bug out!

+Also, you may be interested in adjusting Nextcloud's Datadir to store the files on the host system.
+See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

 ### How to run AIO with Portainer?
 The easiest way to run it with Portainer on Linux is to use Portainer's stacks feature and use [this docker-compose file](./docker-compose.yml) in order to start AIO correctly.